2025 Portland State Vikings football team

-The 2025 Portland State Vikings football team represents Portland State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
-The Vikings are led by eleventh-year head coach Bruce Barnum and play at the Hillsboro Stadium in Hillsboro, Oregon.
+The 2025 Portland State Vikings football team represented Portland State University as a member of the Big Sky Conference during the 2025 NCAA Division I FCS football season.
+The Vikings were led by eleventh-year head coach Bruce Barnum and played at the Hillsboro Stadium in Hillsboro, Oregon.

+On November 22, following the Vikings' season finale, Barnum was fired as the program's head coach, finishing his tenure with an overall record of 39–75 through 11 seasons.
+On December 11, Central Washington head coach Chris Fisk was announced as the Vikings' new head coach.

 Big Sky prediction poll

 The Big Sky Conference released its preseason prediction poll on July 17, 2025.
 The Vikings were predicted to finish 10th in the conference.